sjunaiduk/berrybites/README.md

 ### Prerequisites

-- Node.js version 20.x.x, you can install it (here)[https://nodejs.org/en/download]
+- Node.js version 20.x.x, you can install it [here](https://nodejs.org/en/download)
-- npm (usually comes with Node.js)
+- npm (comes with Node.js, be sure to install it when prompted when installing Node)

 ##### (I have Node.js version 20.10.0 and NPM version 10.2.3 for reference)